KaueMiziara/cs-sensor-list/README.md

 ## Introduction
-I have been studying programming for some time now, and although I have gained knowledge and experience, I still consider myself relatively new to developing more complex applications.
-To challenge myself and further enhance my skills, I asked ChatGPT to generate project ideas in various difficulty levels for my main programming languages.

-For the first project in C#, the initial suggestion was to develop a generic TODO list.
-While this idea is widely used and familiar to many beginner programmers, I wanted to take on a more distinctive and personally meaningful project.

 I have a collection of electronic sensors that I use for various purposes, and was keeping track of them using a simple text file.
 This project aims to provide a better